-The California Data Use and Reciprocal Support Agreement (CalDURSA) is a multi-party data sharing agreement which allows all parties who have signed it to interoperate using recognized standards.
-It is a separate agreement from the federal DURSA that calls out the policies, procedures, and operational practices necessary for trusted statewide health information sharing in California.
-The CalDURSA is an important aspect of the California governance of inter-HIO data exchange over the CTEN, and is maintained and administered by the California Interoperability Committee (CIC), a committee of the CTEN participants.
+The California Data Use and Reciprocal Support Agreement (CalDURSA) is a multi-party data sharing agreement that establishes common policies, procedures, and operational practices necessary for trusted statewide health information sharing in California.
+The CalDURSA is maintained and administered by the California Interoperability Committee (CIC), a committee of the CTEN participants.

 The CalDURSA is also designed to work well with the Model Modular Participants Agreement (MMPA), a model agreement between HIOs and their exchange participants used by several California HIOs, including several CAHIE members.
 If you are interested in adopting or developing a participant agreement that is compatible with the CalDURSA, consider starting with the MMPA.